LADSoft/OrangeC/build.md

 The first time you build various steps have to be taken to bootstrap the build.
 For a first time build or if you want to make sure the entire thing gets built, cd to the source directory and type:

     omake fullbuild

 Note: on a first time build it can take a while to compile all the programs and libraries so get a cup of coffee!

 In general if you want to build the tools you would cd to the src directory and type:

     omake tools

 which builds a library for each tool then links the libraries into executable files, which are located in the program directory.  for example oasm.exe resides in orangec\src\oasm at this point.

 If you want to clean up object files type:

     omake clean

 If you want to build the run-time library you would cd to the src directory and type:

     omake library

 Which builds the run-time library but doesn't copy the info to the release directories.
 If you want to do a distribution you would type:

     omake distribute

 which copies all files to the distribution directories and creates the distribution packages into \orangec\dist.
 I use visual studio 2010 to generate the binaries for release, so after building the programs I type:

     omake -DMS distribute

-which copies the visual studio binaries from \orangec\src\release instead of the binaries that are built by the make program in each destination directory.
+which copies the Visual Studio binaries from `\orangec\src\release` instead of the binaries that are built by the make program in each destination directory.

-omake has an added function called 'tree' make.
+`omake` has an added function called 'tree' make.
 Basically this mode is like a normal make mode, except it looks for a file called 'treetop.mak' in successively higher directories until it finds it.
-Then it sets a couple of environment variables related to where it found treetop.mak and the current working directory, and invokes treetop.mak.
+Then it sets a couple of environment variables related to where it found `treetop.mak` and the current working directory, and invokes `treetop.mak`.

-you invoke treetop.mak by using:
+You invoke treetop.mak by using:

     omake /T

 from either the source directory or one of the tools directories.
 This means you can compile either the entire package, or you can compile each of the tools individually, depending on what path you have cd'd to.
-In fact, omake /T is exactly what happens when you type 'omake tools'.
+In fact, `omake /T` is exactly what happens when you type `omake tools`.